buildkite/agent-stack-k8s/README.md

 You'll find several parts inside the buildkite.yaml manifest that need real values.
 You will need to configure:
 1. Buildkite agent token
-2. Buildkite agent git credentials
+2a.
+Buildkite agent git credentials
-3. Buildkite agent ssh key
+2b.
+Buildkite agent ssh key

-### Agent token
+### Agent token (option A)

+If you would prefer to authenticate to private repositories using git credentials delete the line  containing `private-ssh-key: PASTE_SSH_KEY_HERE`

 The buildkite agent token can be found here for your GitHub organization. https://buildkite.com/organizations/MY_ORGANIZATION_SLUG/agents